History of rugby union matches between Australia and New Zealand: Tri Nations era (1996–2011)

 The first two Tests of the 2010 series saw the All Blacks extend their winning streak over the Wallabies to 10 games.
 (Australia's last previous win came on 26 July 2008 at Sydney.)
 The third and fourth tests were extremely tight affairs, both being won by late tries.
 In the Sydney test on 11 September, converted tries by Richie McCaw and Kieran Read in the last 13 minutes allowed the All Blacks to overcome a 9–22 deficit.
 The win saw New Zealand complete a 100% record in the 2010 Tri-Nations.
 On 30 October 2010 the sides contested the now-customary fourth annual Bledisloe Cup test at a neutral venue.
 As in 2009, the match was played in Hong Kong, and as on 11 September the game was won with a dramatic late comeback.
 On this occasion the Wallabies, having led early in the match, found themselves 19–24 down as the hooter went, but with possession in the All Black 22.
 The Wallabies recycled through numerous phases of possession, until finally the ball was passed wide to James O'Connor, who beat the scrambling All Black defence to touch down and level the scores.
 The 20-year-old winger then kicked the resulting conversion to win the match for the Wallabies, ending New Zealand's recent domination of the fixture.

 Subsequently, (2011–2014) the All Blacks have won eight of the last eleven games played, with two drawn, continuing their domination.
 This included a crucial 20–6 victory over the Wallabies in the 2011 World Cup Semi-final to enable to All Blacks to progress to the final and subsequently win the World Cup.

 Rugby Championship era (since 2012)

-Starting in 2012, the Tri Nations competition was renamed The Rugby Championship, and now includes Argentina.
+Starting in 2012, the Tri Nations competition was renamed The Rugby Championship and included Argentina.

-On 17 August 2013 the All Blacks celebrated their 100th win over the Wallabies with a 47–29 victory in Sydney.
-After a shock 12–12 draw in Sydney in the first game of the 2014 series, which ended the All Blacks' attempt at the record of 18 straight wins for a major rugby nation, the All Blacks posted their highest ever score against Australia with a 51–20 victory at Eden Park on 23 August 2014.
+On 17 August 2013, the All Blacks celebrated their 100th win over the Wallabies with a 47–29 victory in Sydney.
+After a shock 12–12 draw in Sydney in the first game of the 2014 series, which ended the All Blacks' attempt at the record of eighteen-straight wins for a major rugby nation, the All Blacks posted their highest ever score against Australia with a 51–20 victory at Eden Park on 23 August 2014.

-In 2022, matches between Australia and New Zealand were reduced from a minimum of three per year, to two per year until 2025.
+In 2022, Australia and New Zealand fixtures that were regularly organised as three per year, and sometimes four, were reduced to two per year until the end of 2025.
+Following news of New Zealand's 2026 tour of South Africa, it was revealed that the Rugby Championship would be played biennially from 2025 onward.
+As the rivalry is expected to return to a three-test series from 2026, the fixture is expected to have an Anzac Day Test match added to their calendar.